GDP quarterly national accounts, UK: October to December 2023

 6. Revisions to GDP

-In line with the National Accounts Revisions Policy, the dataset is open to revision back to Quarter 1 (Jan to Mar) 2022 as part of this publication.
-The revised estimates of average real gross domestic product (GDP) compared with the first estimate are shown in Figure 1, while Table 4 shows quarter on quarter growth at different publication vintages for real GDP.
-Revision triangles for GDP and components are available alongside the publication.
+In line with the National Accounts Revisions Policy, the dataset is open to revision back to Quarter 1 (Jan to Mar) 2023 as part of this publication.
+The revised estimates of average real gross domestic product (GDP) compared with the first estimate are shown in Figure 1 while Table 4 shows quarter-on-quarter growth at different publication vintages for real GDP.
+Revision triangles for GDP and components are available alongside the Quarterly national accounts publication.

 Back to table of contents